11AbiRam11/ETL_Py-to-Sql/README.md

     *   Filtering the data to include only records newer than the last CDC timestamp.
     *   Transforming the JSON response into a clean, structured format for database insertion.

-## Getting Started
+## Getting Started (Docker)

-Follow these instructions to get the ETL pipeline running on your local machine.
+Follow these instructions to get the ETL pipeline running on your local machine using Docker.
+This is the recommended method.

 ### Prerequisites

 - [Docker](https://docs.docker.com/get-docker/)
 - [Docker Compose](https://docs.docker.com/compose/install/)
+- A Git client

 ### Configuration